jazzyisj/unavailable-entities-sensor/README.md

       |selectattr('state','in',['unavailable','unknown','none'])|map(attribute='entity_id')|list }}

-If you only wish to monitor more than one domain you can use a selectattr filter to select a specified list of domains.
+If you wish to monitor more than one specified domain you can use a selectattr filter to select a list of domains.
 The group rejectattr filter is also not required here.

     {% set ignore_ts = (now().timestamp() - 60)|as_datetime %}
     {{ states|selectattr('domain','in',['sensor','binary_sensor'])
       |rejectattr('entity_id','in',state_attr('group.ignored_entities','entity_id'))
       |rejectattr('last_changed','ge',ignore_ts)
       |selectattr('state','in',['unavailable','unknown','none'])|map(attribute='entity_id')|list }}

+### Remove Ignored Entities Group
+If do not want to use the group.ignored_entities group you must also delete the following filter in the template sensor.

+    |rejectattr('entity_id','in',state_attr('group.ignored_entities','entity_id'))

 ## What is the log filter for?
 Some users have reported occasional template warnings in their Home Assistant log, especially when reloading templates.